EvaldoFires/EvaldoFires/README.md

 🔹I'm an Automation and Controls Engineer

-🔹I'm currently pursuing a postgraduate degree in Architecture and Development in JAVA at FIAP
+🔹I'm postgraduated in Architecture and Development in JAVA at FIAP

 🔹I speak Portuguese, English and I'm curently studying French